Kierandoolan/buy-and-sell-auto-project-four/README.md

 -   Messages are used like above for signing in, signing out, deleted car, adding car, editing car, commenting and also filling out the contact form.

+### Features to Add in the Future.
+- There is plenty of features i have in mind for this project and i wish i could of included more but with errors and time constraints i ran into problems.
+I will be putting these in after the grading.
+However the features i would include are:

+- Profile log in so you can read about the user and possible see if they have sold cars on the site before.

+- Contact Form Sent to my email account along with my django admin account.
+I did try to include this feature but i was having trouble with SendGrid who would authorise my email.
+[This link is what i tried to set it up with.](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid)

+- Signing up with Social Media Accounts

+- Search Bar that filters through cars.

+- A feature to add multiple images and a video.

 ## Technologies

 ### Languages used